tkykszk/logkiss/README.md

 - In simple applications, importing logkiss at the entry point will colorize logs throughout the application
 - For more complex applications, you may want to be more selective about which loggers use colorful output
-- If you need to maintain specific formatting for certain modules, use `logkiss.use_console_handler()` selectively

 ## Configuration